juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 3.- Install Software On Donkeycar in this case the <a href = "https://docs.donkeycar.com/guide/robot_sbc/setup_jetson_nano/">Jetson Nano</a>

-4.- just clone the repo <a href = "https://github.com/autorope/donkeycar">Donkeycar Python Code</a>
+4.- Just clone the repo <a href = "https://github.com/autorope/donkeycar">Donkeycar Python Code</a>

+5.- <a href = "https://docs.donkeycar.com/guide/create_application/">Create your car application</a>

 ## Training methods